Transitioning to a raw diet

 Here are the 2 simple steps to transitioning to raw:

-The First Step – For the first 3 days, feed 100% raw meat.
-Most owners choose 100% pure Green Beef Tripe as it’s very easy on the stomach.
+The First Step – For the first 5 days, feed 100% raw meat.
+Most owners choose 100% pure Green Beef Tripe as it’s very nutritious and easy on the stomach.
 It comes in packs already frozen.
 Just defrost overnight in the fridge and spoon into a bowl, just like you will with the standard food later on.
+We have alternatives if your pet needs to avoid beef – please get in touch so we can discuss.

-During these first 3 days, expect loose and dark coloured stools as your dog or cat will go through a detox process.
+During these first 5 days, expect loose and dark coloured stools as your dog or cat will go through a detox process.
+95% of pets absolutely love tripe, by the way.
+We humans can find it a bit smelly but don’t worry, there’s a change to a different food after 5 days.

 Here are 2 popular 100% Green Beef Tripe products that we sell: